 Ruby’s original heresy was indeed to place the happiness of the programmer on a pedestal.
 Above many other competing and valid concerns that had driven programming languages and ecosystems before it.

 Where Python might boast that there’s “one and preferably only one way to do something”, Ruby relished expressiveness and subtlety.
-Where Java championed forcefully protecting programmers from themselves, Ruby included a hanging rope in the welcome kit.
-Where Smalltalk drilled a purity of message passaging, Ruby accumulated keywords and constructs with an almost gluttonous appetite.
+Where Java championed forcefully protecting programmers from themselves, Ruby included a set of sharp knives in the welcome kit.
+Where Smalltalk drilled a purity of message passing, Ruby accumulated keywords and constructs with an almost gluttonous appetite.

 Ruby was different because it valued different things.
 And most of those things were in service of this yearning for programmer happiness.
 A pursuit that brought it at odds with not only most other programming environments, but also the mainstream perception of what a programmer was and how they were supposed to act.